Meet our Staff

 Abbey Reed, Assistant Director

-What was your favorite camp moment?
+What are your favorite camp moments?

-I would say my favorite camp moment was actually a lot of little moments.
+It's actually a lot of little moments.
 Watching campers bond with each other and share in the experience of sisterhood is so powerful to see.

 What's your favorite thing about working with girls?